-Regeneration of white spruce occurs only from seeds.
-White spruce trees generally produce some level of seed crop every three to five years and large seed crops every five to seven years.
-Birch and aspen can regenerate vegetatively or by seed.
-Adjacent sites are composed of mixed birch, aspen and spruce stands that will provide seed to this unit.
+Birch and Aspen can regenerate vegetatively or by seed, however birch primarily regenerates by seed and aspen primarily regenerates vegetatively.
+Adjacent sites are composed of mixed birch and aspen stands that will provide seed to this unit.
+Aspen will regenerate more abundantly where existing stems have been cut.
+Due to likely grass competition post-harvest, scarification will be required on birch harvested areas; it will not be required on the pocketed areas of aspen.
 A regeneration survey will be conducted three years after any harvest to ensure a stocking level that meets the standards of 11 AAC 95.375 (b 4).